What questions will be asked in my citizenship test?

 - Some are questions that test your knowledge of the United States of America

-All types of questions are also testing your English skills, so try to answer clearly.
+All these types of questions are also testing your English skills, so try to answer clearly.
 Use words that show you understand the question.

 Before you go in to the interview room